 NOTE : When installing an aerial or a satellite dish on pole you would almost always install the item on the pole then install the pole on the bracket, unless the top of the pole was very easily accessible (which it isn’t usually).

-The stainless steel V bolts supplied with the Starlink kits come with Nyloc nuts and two pairs are supplied.
+The stainless steel bolts supplied with the Starlink kits come with Nyloc nuts.

 The screws supplied in our Starlink install kits are coach screws, as below.